 In order to prepare a model for 3D printing in Pix4D, the base (platform) has to be made.
 To add the base and make the model printable in Pix4D:

-1. Define Manual Tie Points all along the hull of the mesh.
+1. Define manual tie points (MTPs) all along the hull of the mesh.

-2. Duplicate these MTPs and move these duplicates along the z axis to the minimum z of the whole project.
+2. Offset these MTPs along the z axis to have a stable base.
+As a minimum requirement the MTPs should have the lowest altitude value of the whole project.

-4. Create manually the bottom surface (with all the bottom MTPs), orient the surface towards the bottom (for example from bottom view use counterclockwise direction).
+4. Manually create the bottom surface (with all the bottom MTPs), orient the surface towards the bottom (for example from bottom view use counterclockwise direction).

-5. Check that all the surfaces will be used for mesh generation, and generate the mesh.
+5. Ensure to select the option in the right sidebar that all the surfaces will be used for mesh generation and generate the mesh.